jvanlier/jvanlier.github.io/_posts/2018-06-09-embracing-uncertainty-on-total-daily-energy-expenditure-calculations.md

 # Conclusion

 I've shown that we can use noisy daily weight loss & calory intake data to estimate a fudge factor (activity multiplier) and TDEE.
-The daily data can be pretty much directly inserted into the MCMC sampling procedure without much preprocessing.
+The daily data can be inserted pretty much directly into the MCMC sampling procedure without much preprocessing.
 And the output is not just a point estimate, but an entire range of possiblities.

-How might you use such a result, you say?

-An interesting use case that I'll be trying out soon is moving from a calory deficit to a surplus to gain a bit of muscle.
-But I want do to this safely, i.e. I don't want to gain too much fat in the process.
-So I suppose I'll set my cal intake target with a fudge factor of 1.32 rather than 1.45.
-This is a difference of 1200 calories per week for my BMR, which might not seem like a lot, but over the course of 5 months equates to 1 kg of unnecessary fat gain.

-So, wish me luck :-)